 Early College High School first-semester exams are scheduled for December 13-14, and December 17-19.
 Vance County High School first-semester exams will be administered January 4 and January 7-11.

-The Vance County Board of Education meeting originally scheduled for Monday, November 5, has been rescheduled to Monday, November 19.
-The meeting will begin at 7 p.m. in the Board Room of the school system's Administrative Services Center at 1724 Graham Avenue in Henderson.
+The Vance County Board of Education meeting has been rescheduled to Monday, December 17, at 7 p.m. in the school system's Administrative Services Center.
+The public is invited to attend.